 6. Pay the Maximum Taxes and Penalties Possible

-Nothing can condemn you to poverty faster than massive taxes and Government-imposed penalties.
-The quickest way to bring these on yourself is to get backed into a fiscal corner so you have to tap your 401k or Traditional IRA, paying the income taxes that would have been due in the first place, plus an additional 10% penalty on top of that.
-This method is particularly effective for wealth destruction because you could decimate a six or seven figure portfolio in a matter of seconds simply by authorizing the withdrawal.
+Nothing can condemn you to poverty faster than massive taxes and government-imposed penalties.
+The quickest way to bring these on yourself is to get backed into a fiscal corner so you have to tap your 401k or Traditional IRA, paying the income taxes that would have been due in the first place, plus an additional 10% income tax penalty on top of that.
+This method is particularly effective for wealth destruction because you could decimate a six- or seven-figure portfolio in a matter of seconds simply by authorizing the withdrawal.

 7. Maximize Non-Deductible Debt

 The worst kind of debt—or if you’re into wealth destruction, one might say the best kind—is that which is not tax-deductible and carries an enormously high-interest rate.
-Chief among these is credit card debt, which can routinely run as high as twenty or thirty percent.
-If you really want to wipe out your assets, there’s no better way to do it than to ring up the balances on those plastic cards, especially with items that quickly depreciate such as cheap furniture and electronics.
+Chief among these is credit card debt, which can routinely run as high as 20-30%.
+If you really want to wipe out your assets, there’s no better way to do it than to ring up the balances on those plastic cards, especially with items that quickly depreciate, such as cheap furniture and electronics.